tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_2.md

 Her speech became more and more frantic as she recalled the ad-libbed sermon *Pastor B* had been giving since the shift.
 By the end, the words had started to jumble incomprehensibly together.

 **Me:** *“Okay…okay sweetie.
 I understand, I do.
 No, I really don’t think this is a rapture.
-I don’t what it is, if I’m being honest.
+I don’t know what it is, if I’m being honest.
 All I know for certain is that I’m glad you and Emi are still here with me.”*

 Thirty seconds passed.
 No response.